 The person usually has an increased sensitivity.
 First, it gives birth to strong smells, sounds or visual stimuli, and then sensitivity extends to other aspects of life, to the point that the person begins to isolate himself to avoid any situations that he finds over-stimulating.

-In many cases, underlying this hypersensitivity there is an inability to manage daily stress.
+In many cases, underlying this emotional hypersensitivity there is an inability to manage daily stress.
 The problem is that the person is losing the psychological resources so that everyday situations begin to overwhelm him because he does not know how to react adaptively.
 As a result, reality begins to overcome its resources to face it.

 2. Mood changes